 Finding volume data in SEMRush

 SEMRush is a fully-featured tool and may be useful to you even beyond building your initial keyword strategy.
 It’s a really solid place to start and makes pulling data fairly straightforward.
+They even have a (sort of secret) free plan that can give you a bunch of data.
 The best place to pull keyword data is the “Keyword Overview” tab.
 You’ll use the “volume” measurement in your spreadsheet.

 Finding volume data in Moz